Emblem21-OpenSource/flownote/README.md

 * Allow alternative Event Queues to be utilized.
 * Allow Event retries to have a programmatic number of attempts.
 * Allow Event retries to have programmatic delays for throttling compliance.
 * Allow for endpoints and Requests to specify what data they return.
-(State, varible history, and flow navigation)
+(State, variable history, and flow navigation)
 * Allow Applications to easily integrate into HTTPable services or their middleware.
-* Begin testing the lexxer and parser for simplified FlowNote notation.
+* Begin testing the lexer and parser for simplified FlowNote notation.
 * Build basic library of common Actions that integrate into popular services.
 * Flesh out documentation.
 * Integrate announcement of line coverage for tests via Travis CI.